BIQSDRIVE/php-tech-test/README.md

 ### Extra task 1: persist the information to the database.
 * next to creating the JSON file, persist the JSON data to the database.
-* add a timestamp as batch_id, for instance:
+* add a timestamp as batch_id (every time the script is executed this batch_id is created)

+for instance:

 | batch_id            | country_code | total_count | ... |
 | ------------------- | ------------ | ----------- | --- |